nccu231015/Automation-Scraping/README.md

-# Automation Scraping - AI News Rewriting System
+# Automation Scraping - AI News Rewriting & Multi-Platform Publishing System

-A full-stack news management and AI rewriting system that allows you to process news articles with customizable AI prompts.
+A full-stack news management and AI rewriting system that allows you to process news articles with customizable AI prompts and publish to multiple platforms.

 ## 🚀 Features